PROGRAM SCOPE FAQ

-The estimated cost of the ultimate US 290 Program improvements including construction of the Hempstead Tollway is $4.7 billion.
-That includes funding for design, engineering, construction and right of way.
-With regard to the Hempstead Tollway, it does not include the cost of designing and constructing the High Capacity Transit Corridor for which we are reserving space.
+The estimated cost of the ultimate US 290 Program improvements currently under construction is $2.5 billion.
+That includes funding for design, engineering, construction, right of way and utility relocation.
+The cost of the Hempstead Tollway, for which there is currently no funding, is $2.4 billion.
+With regard to the tollway, it does not include the cost of designing and constructing the High Capacity Transit Corridor for which we are reserving space.

 Will the trees at US 290 and IH 610 be replaced once construction is completed?